Keeping the main thing -- the main thing.

 “Now the ones that fell among thorns are those who, when they have heard, go out and are choked with cares, riches, and pleasures of life, and bring no fruit to maturity.
 15 But the ones that fell on the good ground are those who, having heard the word with a noble and good heart, keep it and bear fruit with patience.”

 Back to Mary and Martha.
 Notice Yeshua’s words to Martha.
-She was concerned with MANY things and missed out.
-Mary was concerned with the ONE thing, the main thing, and she was commended.
+She was concerned with MANY things and missed the MAIN Thing.
+But her sister Mary was concerned with the ONE thing, the main thing, and she was commended.
 Mary sat at Jesus’ feet listening to His words.
-Remember there were no doubt thousands of stories that could have been told about Yeshua, but of all of those, only a few dozen are preserved for us today.
+Remember there were no doubt thousands of stories that could have been told about Yeshua, but of all of those possible stories, only a few dozen are preserved for us today.
 This one story was important enough to be among those preserved for eternity – as so many of us, men and women alike, are “Marthas” so much of the time.
 Including me!

 “Now it happened as they went that He entered a certain village; and a certain woman named Martha welcomed Him into her house.
 39 And she had a sister called Mary, who also sat at Jesus' feet and heard His word.
 40 But Martha was distracted with much serving, and she approached Him and said, "Lord, do You not care that my sister has left me to serve alone?
 Therefore tell her to help me."